Ollie Jackson: Caterhams

 Jackson started his racing career driving in the Caterham Academy, a series for novice drivers.
 He took one race win in 2005 before moving up to the Mega Graduate Class in 2006, claiming two wins.
 He took two further wins in 2007 to finish as runner-up in the championship.
-For 2008 he raced in Caterham Superlights and took two victories on the way to second in the championship.
+For 2008, he raced in Caterham Superlights and took two victories on the way to second in the championship.

 Porsche Carrera Cup GB (First Stint)

-In 2009 he moved up to the Porsche Carrera Cup Great Britain racing for Motorbase Performance.
-In his maiden season he finished 7th on 163 points.
+In 2009, Jackson moved up to the Porsche Carrera Cup Great Britain racing for Motorbase Performance.
+In his maiden season, he finished seventh on 163 points.
 He stayed with the team for 2010, winning 11 of the 20 races as winner of the pro-am1 category and claiming pro-am1 title ahead of Jonas Gelžinis and Tony Gilham.
 At the end of 2009, Jackson had an unrivalled record in the Carrera Cup Great Britain having scored points in all 40 races he competed in.

 Jackson driving for AmD Tuning.com at Brands Hatch in the 2012 British Touring Car Championship.

 British GT

 In January 2011, Jackson was announced as a driver for the new works-backed Lotus team which would compete in the GT4 category of the British GT Championship with the Lotus Evora.
-He competed in the first 8 rounds of the championship, finishing 6th in the GT4 category with a class win at Spa-Francorchamps.
+He competed in the first eight rounds of the championship, finishing sixth in the GT4 category with a class win at Spa-Francorchamps.